Hanover Expedition: Background

 In the first years of the French Revolutionary and Napoleonic Wars Britain found increased difficulty in engaging France in land battles.
 With British control of the seas and with many of the French colonies already taken because of this, France provided little opportunity for Britain to attack her apart from at sea.
 The small British Army was not equipped to engage in an invasion of the highly defended French mainland, and so continued to rely on the Royal Navy's blockade of Brest as the best way to impact the French at home.
 This outlook changed in 1803 when Austria and Russia allied themselves to Britain as part of the Third Coalition.
 With more militarily impressive allies now available to take the war to France on land, the British Army would be able to do the same, safe in the knowledge that it would not be engaging the French armies alone.
 This combined with the creation of the King's German Legion in 1804 produced an opportunity for new British Army operations.
-In around October 1805 Napoleon's planned invasion of the United Kingdom was called off and the French army left its encampments at Boulogne to march towards the Russians and Austrians.
+In around October 1805 Napoleon's planned invasion of the United Kingdom was called off and the Grande Armée left its encampments at Boulogne to march towards the Russians and Austrians.

-With the largest portions of the French army gone, an opening was created for a British incursion into North-West Germany, with particular interest in the re-taking of the Electorate of Hanover, which George III had controlled until 1803, and which had only 4,000 French troops remaining in it.
-The British Prime Minister, William Pitt the Younger, and his Secretary of State for War and the Colonies Lord Castlereagh, were strong supporters of the enterprise, having championed it from as early as July.
+With the largest portions of the French army gone, an opening was created for a British incursion into northwest Germany, with particular interest in the re-taking of the Electorate of Hanover, which George III had controlled until 1803, and which had only 4,000 French troops remaining in it.
+The British Prime Minister, William Pitt the Younger, and his Secretary of State for War and the Colonies Robert Stewart, Viscount Castlereagh, were strong supporters of the enterprise, having championed it from as early as July.
 They envisaged an amphibious army that could be landed at points across Napoleonic Europe, making "pinprick" attacks against enemy targets while avoiding large battles with the French that could result in "crippling defeat".
 With news of the French withdrawal having reached Britain before its culmination, Castlereagh began planning in September.
 By taking Hanover, Britain could restore the country to its rightful rulers while also gaining a useful springboard for further operations in Europe.
 Not all of the establishment was in favour of the endeavour, with the Commander-in-Chief of the Forces, the Duke of York, relying on his experience in the Flanders campaign, arguing that expeditions that relied too much on the allies' actions would be difficult.